jackarthurm/sensor-api/README.md

 Includes a very basic unit conversion framework which ensures all measurement data is persisted to the database in SI units.

-Includes a bulk data endpoint for creating multiple measurements at once.

 ## Getting started

 - Set the environment variable `DATABASE_URL` to a database connection string, for example `postgres://postgres:password@127.0.0.1:5432/dbname`